 The presence of children plays a big part in whether or not you can go the summary dissolution route.

 You and your spouse can’t have any minor children.
 This includes children born during the marriage, adopted children, or stepchildren from an earlier relationship.

-In fact, the wife can’t even be pregnant.
+In fact, women can’t even be pregnant if a couple hopes to qualify.
 Additionally, if you have children over the age of 18, but who still attend school, that also disqualifies you.

 Property often becomes a big complication in divorce.
 As such, owning any land or buildings excludes you from summary dissolution.

 Even part ownership or a minor interest cuts this off.
 Whether this property lies within Oregon or not, doesn’t matter.

 Most commonly this is a house or other shared home, but any real estate fits the bill.
 Mobile homes on rented land, however, do not fall into this category.

 If you have limited property or assets, shared or separate, you may still qualify for summary dissolution.
 Again, the amount varies from one state to the next.

 In Oregon, the magic number is $30,000.
 So, if the total assets exceed that amount, you’ll have to go with another strategy.
 In some states, this amount excludes automobiles.

 Like personal property, having too much debt also puts summary dissolution out of reach.